If you’re trying a grain-free diet like Paleo, SCD, or a Whole30, breakfast often feels like the most affected meal.

 - Serve warm with raisins, chopped pecans and/or walnuts, an optional pat of butter on each bowl, optional milk, and optional extra syrup for pure decadence.

 - Store leftovers in the fridge up to 5 days.
 Heat or serve cold as desired.
-(You can also freeze it in a Squooshifor a quick travel meal if you thaw in the fridge the night before!)

 * For a Whole30, omit the vanilla extract and maple syrup and use the dairy-free milk and fat options.